StatGameDev/Open_PS_Calc/README.md

 # PS Calc

 A pre-renewal Ragnarok Online damage calculator.
-Shows the full damage pipeline step by step, with each calculation citing the exact Hercules emulator source function.
+Can show the full damage pipeline step by step, with each calculation citing the exact Hercules emulator source function.

-Supports standard pre-renewal servers and [Payon Stories](https://discord.gg/payonstories).
+Supports standard pre-renewal servers and [Payon Stories](https://cp.payonstories.com).

 ---